criblio/aws-quickstart-cribl-logstream/steps/aws_foundation.md

 - Click on this VPC Creation Cloudformation Template : https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateUrl=https%3A%2F%2Fquickstart-cribl-logstream.s3.amazonaws.com/cftemplates/%2Fvpc-flow-create.yaml&stackName=cribl-vpc&param_ClassB=0

-### Create an EC2 Keypair
+### Create an EC2 Key pair

-- Follow these steps to create an EC2 Keypair to SSH into your ec2 hosts:
+- Log into the EC2 Service Page
+- Go to "Key Pairs" from the menu on the left side
+- Click "Create key pair
+- Give your key pair a name
+- The pem will be downloaded, move it to your ssh folder and secure it (e.g. linux/mac `chmod 400 mykeypair.pem`)

 ### Setup Cribl LogStream Distributed